Bodyali96/Project8-FSND/README.md

     * Answer the message 'Is the information correct?' by typing 'y'
     * Confirm this process by running the command: `finger grader`

-    ### giving grader user sudo access:
+    ### Giving grader user sudo access:
     * **Don't** use the new account unless you finished the following process, so you can access root files and have the full access to the system
     * Run the command: `sudo ls /etc/sudoers.d/`
     * Usually, you will find three files: '90-cloud-init-users', 'README', 'your admin user given from the cloud'
-        * **Note: Usually it will be 'gxxx' where xxx is the first part of your google email, or sometimes it will be 'google_sudoers', anyway, we will just call it 'Udacity'**
+        * **Note: Usually it will be 'gxxx' where xxx is the first part of your google email, or sometimes it will be 'google_sudoers', anyway, we will just call it 'udacity'**
-    * Run the command: `sudo cp /etc/sudoers.d/Udacity /etc/sudoers.d/grader`
+    * Run the command: `sudo cp /etc/sudoers.d/udacity /etc/sudoers.d/grader`
     * Run the command: `sudo nano /etc/sudoers.d/grader`
+    * Change the line **%udacity ALL=(ALL) NOPASSWD:ALL** to be **%grader ALL=(ALL) NOPASSWD:ALL**

+    ### Generating public key for the user grader:
+    * **On your local machine**, open terminal or command prompt and run the command: `ssh-keygen`
+    * Write the following path: `C:\Users\XXX/.ssh/***` where XXX is the name of the current user logged in, and *** is the name of the ssh key pairs files, we will call it "secret"
+    * Enter the passphrase
+    * Now you have two files inside .ssh folder: `secret` and `secret.pup`
+    * With your favorite text editor, open secret.pup and copy everything in the file
+    * Using the "SSH" button on your vm instance google page, login to your vm and then do the following:
+        * Run the command: `su grader`
+        * enter the password for this account
+        * Run `cd` to redirect to the home directory
+        * Run the command: `mkdir .ssh`
+        * Run the command: `nano .ssh/authorized_keys`
+        * Paste the key in this file and replace the `user@DESKTOP-someting` at the end with `grader`
+        * Run the command: `cd ..`
+        * Run the command: `chmod 700 .ssh`
+        * Run the command: `chmod 644 .ssh/authorized_keys`
+        * In your local machine cd to the .ssh folder
+        * **Now you can login to grader account using the private key in your local machine by running the command: `ssh grader@your.vm.public.ip -p 2200 -i udacity` enter the passphrase and you will be logged in**
+        * **Note: Forcing key based authentication is enabled by default in this VPS, so you don't need any additional steps to enable it**

+    ### Configure the local timezone to UTC:
+        * Run the command: `sudo dpkg-reconfigure tzdata`
+        * Choose `None of the above`
+        * Choose `UTC`

+    ### Install and configure Apache to serve a Python application: